Byzantine-Finance/debt-fund-vault-v2/README.md

 ### Rewards management

-In Debt Fund Vault V2, all adapters automatically claim and process rewards for the vault's benefit.
+In Debt Fund Vault V2, all eligible adapters automatically claim and process rewards for the vault's benefit.

-### Claiming rewards
+#### Claiming rewards

-To ensure that those rewards can be retrieved, the Compound V3 and ERC4626 Merkl adapters have a claim function that can be called by the autorized claimers.
+To ensure that those rewards can be retrieved, the Compound V3 and ERC4626 Merkl adapters have a claim function that can be called by the autorized claimer.
 All claimed rewards are instantly swapped to USDC, and transfer them to the vault for consistent value accrual.

 While both adapters share the same claim function interface, their underlying reward claiming mechanisms differ:

-- Compound V3 Adapter uses onchain rewards distribution as rewards are accrued every second.
+- Compound V3 Adapter uses onchain rewards distribution as rewards are accrued every second (see [CometRewards](https://etherscan.io/address/0x1B0e765F6224C21223AeA2af16c1C46E38885a40#code) logic)
-- ERC4626 Merkl Adapter allows claiming rewards via Merkl protocol using merkle proofs.
-The claimer needs to generate merkle proofs on Merkl to be able to claim rewards.
+- ERC4626 Merkl Adapter allows claiming rewards via [Merkl Distributor](https://etherscan.io/address/0x0e6590f64a82cbc838b2a087281689de1a5bc8e0#code) using merkle proofs

-### Swap to USDC
+#### Swap to USDC

-Debt Fund Vault V2 uses [LI.FI](https://li.fi/) to automatically swap all claimed rewards to USDC, routing through the DEX that offers the best quote at execution time.
+Debt Fund Vault V2 recommends to use [LI.FI](https://li.fi/) to automatically swap all claimed rewards to USDC and send it to the vault, routing through the DEX that offers the best quote at execution time.

+To streamline the generation and encoding of the claim data, giving the Merkle proofs and the best swapping route, Byzantine has developped a [dedicated program](https://github.com/Byzantine-Finance/rewards-claimer).
+Reach out to get access to the repo.

-The offchain claimer is an automated program that runs daily and performs the following tasks:
+For the eligible vaults, the claimer is an automated program that runs daily and performs the following tasks:

 1. **Scan all vault adapters** - Check available rewards for claiming across all connected adapters
 2. **Generate optimal quotes** - Request LI.FI quotes and prepare claim data for execution